HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 ## Digital Experience 9.5 Container Version

-### Digital Asset Management - Updated UI
+### DAM - Updated UI

 === "Containers"
     The Digital Asset Management (DAM) user interface (UI) is now using a new theme to provide an improved visual experience for managing the digital assets.
 Note that this update is limited to the UI theme only; no changes are made to DAM functionality at this time.
+For more information, see [Digital Asset Management](../../manage_content/digital_assets/index.md).

 ### DX Search - New UI